 *As of July 6, 2020, Quicken Loans is no longer accepting USDA loan applications.

-No one wants to lose their home, but life gets in the way of our best-laid plans.
+No one wants to lose their home, but life often gets in the way of our best-laid plans.
 Sometimes things happen that are beyond our control.
 If you find yourself falling behind on your mortgage payments, you could be at serious risk of foreclosure.
-This can be an incredibly long process that’s painful both financially and emotionally.
+This can be a long process that’s painful both financially and emotionally.

-In certain instances, a deed in lieu of foreclosure may be a better option than putting yourself through the process of being foreclosed upon.
+In certain instances, a deed in lieu of foreclosure – aka a deed in lieu – may be a better option than putting yourself through the foreclosure process.
 We’ll explain what a deed in lieu of foreclosure is, the advantages and consequences, how it works and how to evaluate whether one is right for you.

 What Is A Deed In Lieu Of Foreclosure?